efatto/e-efatto/sale_order_cost_recalculation/README.rst

 |badge1| |badge2| |badge3|

-This module is a glue module when installed sale_margin and sale_order_price_recalculation to update cost when updating prices, to view updated margin.
-Moreover, this module show the last purchase date of the product at the cost shown in the line, searching it in the stock.valuation.layer table by the last one at that cost.
+This module show the last purchase date of the product at the cost shown in the line, searching it in the stock.valuation.layer table by the last one at that cost.

 **Table of contents**